bifurcation/mimi-protocol/draft-barnes-mimi-protocol.md

 ## Bob Leaves the Room

 A user removing another user follows the same flow as adding the user.
-The user performing the removal creates a MLS Remove proposals for all of the removed user's devices, and an AppSync proposal updating the room state to remove the removed user from the room's participant list.
+The user performing the removal creates an MLS commit covering Remove proposals for all of the removed user's devices, and an AppSync proposal updating the room state to remove the removed user from the room's participant list.

 Leaving is slightly more complicated because the leaving user cannot remove all of their devices from the MLS group.
 Instead, the leave happens in three steps: